mkabilov/pg2ch/README.md

-# PostgreSQL to Clickhouse
+# PostgreSQL to ClickHouse
 [WIP]

-Data transfer from postgresql to clickhouse via logical replication mechanism
+Continuous data transfer from PostgreSQL to ClickHouse using logical replication mechanism

-## Getting and running
+### Getting and running

 Get:
 ```